 Skip to content

-White House Rhapsody – Chapter Forty-one
+White House Rhapsody – Season 6, Episode 1

 Pull Quote from romantic fiction serial White House Rhapsody: I’m not advising you